Vivienne Sedgley

 Recent cases include:

-• L v A local authority: Selective licensing designations for housing;
+• L v A local authority: New points of law concerning selective licensing designations for housing;

 Vivienne sits on the Planning and Environment Law Bar Association (PEBA) Committee and is ranked as a leading junior in planning law.
 She is experienced in high-profile and complex inquiries, judicial reviews and statutory reviews.
 She acts for claimants, defendants and interested parties.